MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-sensor-explorer.md

 ---
-title: Testing with Sensor Explorer
+title: Testing with SensorExplorer
-description: Using Sensor Explorer for sensor testing and logging ms.date: 02/01/2021 ms.localizationpriority: medium
+description: Using SensorExplorer for sensor testing and logging ms.date: 02/01/2021 ms.localizationpriority: medium
 ---

-# Sensor Explorer Overview
+# SensorExplorer Overview

 SensorExplorer is an app available on the [Microsoft Store](https://www.microsoft.com/p/sensorexplorer/9pgl3xpq1tpx?activetab=pivot:overviewtab) and the app package can be accessed through [GitHub](https://github.com/microsoft/busiotools/tree/master/sensors/Tools/SensorExplorer).
-Sensor Explorer offers tests to quickly verify the installation of supported sensors such as orientation sensors (accelerometer, simple orientation sensors, etc.) and provide detailed tables and plots that enable monitoring different sensors.
-Sensor Explorer also provides logging that can be reviewed for debugging.
+SensorExplorer offers tests to quickly verify the installation of supported sensors such as orientation sensors (accelerometer, simple orientation sensors, etc.) and provide detailed tables and plots that enable monitoring different sensors.
+SensorExplorer also provides logging that can be reviewed for debugging.

 There are three modes available via the menu bar on the left-hand side in SensorExplorer: